 Originally a native of Venezuela, Antonio’s love of technology began when he learned to program on an Apple II as a nine year old.
 That early spark inspired him to become a hacker and serial entrepreneur.

-Most recently, Antonio was CTO of HP’s consumer Imaging and Printing division where he led a wide array of projects in the areas of mass customization, e-reading, mobile platforms, and next generation web platforms for content consumption.
+Immediate before Matrix, Antonio was CTO of HP’s consumer Imaging and Printing division where he led a wide array of projects in the areas of mass customization, e-reading, mobile platforms, and next generation web platforms for content consumption.

 He came to HP through the acquisition of Tabblo, where he was founder and CEO.
 Tabblo, a Matrix-backed company, was a high-end photo site focused on bringing together the viral nature of online content publishing with the high margins of digital printing.